miguno/avro-gradle-plugin/README.md

 Run the following two commands:

-    $ ./gradlew clean build
+    $ gradle clean build

 As part of the normal build process gradle will generate all the required Avro files and automatically add the relevant class files to your project's build artifact (by default, this is a jar file under `build/libs/`).

-Here is an overview of the Avro-related files being generated:
+Here is an overview of the Avro-related files being generated in your code project:

     # Java sources *.java of generated Avro classes
     generated-sources/avro/